Published: 17 Nov 2021(Updated: 30 Aug 2024)

 #becauseyourresearchmatters customers research in a nutshell (www.foodsofnorway.net/about)

 The Norwegian Centre for Research-based Innovation (CRI) is hosted by the Faculty of Biosciences at the Norwegian University of Life Science.
 Their goal is to increase value creation in aquaculture, meat and dairy industries.
-The centre, also known as Foods of Norway, is developing novel feed ingredients from natural bioresources.
+The center, also known as Foods of Norway, is developing novel feed ingredients from natural bio-resources.
 As a cross-disciplinary institution, it is forging close alliances between research-intensive enterprises and prominent research groups.

 Foods of Norway spans across blue and green sectors, including agriculture, aquaculture and forestry to develop new sustainable feed solutions for fish and farmed animals.
 The Centre joins academia and industry along the value chain from forest by-products and various waste streams to highly nutritious feed ingredients and further to the final meat, fish and milk products.
 These waste streams are not low commodities but become high-value resources such as creating a basis for feed.

 The Centre director Prof. Margareth Øverland is sure that this joint effort will fill an important need for the feed of tomorrow.
-A central topic of the research centre has been the development of efficient fermentation processes for the production of yeast biomass.
-This work has been led by Prof. Svein Jarle Horn, where skilful researchers and good fermentation infrastructure have been essential for success.
+A central topic of the research center has been the development of efficient fermentation processes for the production of yeast biomass.
+This work has been led by Prof. Svein Jarle Horn, where skillful researchers and good fermentation infrastructure have been essential for success.

 This interdisciplinary approach was also experienced by David Lapeña Gómez during his PhD thesis when he was faced with the challenge of producing enough single cell ingredients for feeding trials: “We had enough capacity to produce some kg of biomass for small scale feeding trials with salmon.
 However, the production for larger scales required an industrial setup.
 The rule is simple.
 For biomass production, the size of the bioreactor is a crucial factor.”, he explained;